 He wrote These Boots Are Made For Walking for her because he believed she had experienced enough of life’s emotional upheavals to recognise the meaning of the lyrics.
 Hazelwood dictated that his composition be sung “like a 16-year-old girl who’s been dating a 40-year-old man”.

 The single raced to #1 in America and within weeks was an international hit.
 Nancy became the first American female singer to reach #1 in Britain since Connie Francis with Stupid Cupid in 1958.

 Sinatra had finally made it without her father’s help.
 Most importantly, the single allowed Nancy to star in countless American television shows before finally hosting her own Movin’ With Nancy special.

 The follow-up single, How Does That Grab You Darlin’, soared into the American charts, reaching #7 (#19 in Britain).
 Sugartown (1967) did even better, peaking at #5 in the US and #8 in Britain.

 It was at this time that Nancy persuaded her father to duet with her on a record.
 The single, Somethin’ Stupid (March 1967) became the first daughter/father single to top both the American and British charts.

-Further hit singles followed for Nancy, who also pursued a lucrative acting career, appearing in movie such as Get Yourself A College Girl (1964) and The Oscar (in which she played herself).
-She is probably best-remembered for her co-starring role with Elvis Presley in Speedway (1968).
+Further hit singles followed for Nancy, who also pursued a lucrative acting career, appearing in movies such as Get Yourself A College Girl (1964) and The Oscar (in which she played herself).
+She is probably best remembered for her co-starring role with Elvis Presley in Speedway (1968).